Finding out about your child’s autism diagnosis can be overwhelming and somehow life-changing for your whole family.

-Motivate your child to learn new things such as organizational skills, swimming, art, music and debate club.
+Motivate your child to learn new things such as organizational skills, swimming, art, music, and debate club.
 They should be able to participate in co-curricular activities, and not everything should be about data and progress.
 Leisure and recreation activities are crucial in their development and well-roundedness.
 If the child is happy and successful in other activities, let them prosper.

 Enroll Your Child in Applied Behavior Analysis

 ABA is among the widely researched and accepted types of behavior therapy for young ones suffering from autism.
-ABA has a strong empirical base, and its professionals believe that behavior is a function of the surrounding.
+ABA has a strong empirical base, and its professionals believe that behavior is a function of the surroundings.
 Manipulating the child’s environment can help provide a structure for them to learn and grow new skills.

 FloorTime, a therapy for behavioral and social skills, is another famous therapy that features child-directed and play-based therapy.

 Embracing the autism diagnosis of your child is the very first step toward structuring the right ecosystem for them.
-The child can develop essential skills by adapting to their environment and enrolling them on distinct therapies that suit their spectrum.
+The child can develop essential skills by adapting to their environment and enrolling them in distinct therapies that suit their spectrum.